Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 7

 Stars vs. Kraken Betting Trends

-- In 49 of 94 matches this season, Dallas and its opponent have combined to finish above 6 goals.
+- In 49 games this season, Dallas and its opponent have combined for more than 5.5 goals.

-- The Stars are 20-8 when listed as a moneyline favorite this season.
+- The Stars are 20-8 this season when favored on the moneyline.

+- This season the Kraken have 10 wins in the 25 games in which they've been an underdog.

-- Dallas has had six games with moneyline odds of -210 or shorter, and earned a victory each time.
+- Dallas has had six games with moneyline odds of -210 or shorter, and won each time.

-- Seattle has a record of 2-2 in games when sportsbooks list the team at +170 or longer on the moneyline.
+- Seattle has four games this season playing as an underdog by +170 or longer, and is 2-2 in those contests.

 Stars Player Props